DukePantarei/discord-alternatives-wishlist/contributing.md

 You don't need to know how to code to contribute meaningfully.
 Here's what non-technical users can do:

 **Vote on features**
-Go to [Discussions](../../discussions), open any feature idea, and click the 👍 reaction for features that you believe should be supported.
+Go to [Discussions](../../discussions), open any feature idea, and upvote features that you believe should be supported.
 This tells developers what the community actually wants.

 **Submit a feature idea**
-Click **New Discussion** in the Discussions tab, pick the **💡 Features Ideas** category, and use the template provided.
+Click **New Discussion** in the Discussions tab, pick the **💡 Features Ideas & Improvements** category, and use the template provided.
 Don't worry about getting it perfect, just describe what you want in plain language and someone can help structure it.

 **Share this repository**
 Post it to Reddit, Matrix rooms, Discord servers (ironic, I know), or anywhere people are discussing alternatives.
 The more voices, the better the wishlist.